 This website provides extensive information regarding CTSI programs, as well as information about the CTSI organization and contact information for those seeking assistance and/or visiting us.
 See also the News and Site Map sections of this website for more information about the UF CTSI.

 We welcome collaboration, input, participation and engagement.
 We seek partnerships locally, across the state, the nation and the world.

 For more information about the UF CTSI, please call 352-273-8700 or email email@example.com.

-To receive information about CTSI news and events, subscribe to our listserv by emailing Claire Baralt, Assistant Director, Communications, at firstname.lastname@example.org.
+To receive information about CTSI news and events, subscribe to our listserv by emailing Claire Baralt, Director of Strategy and Communications, at firstname.lastname@example.org.